Past Present and Future of Simulation in Military Medicine

 The Future of Military Healthcare Simulation

-This article was completed with multiple interviews with those involved with creating, developing, and introducing much of the reviewed systems and curriculums.
+This topic was completed with multiple interviews with those involved with creating, developing, and introducing much of the reviewed systems and curriculums.
 Special thanks to COL (ret) S. Deering, MAJ G. O’Keefe, SGM L. Moore, G. Vallejo, MSG R. Gonzalez, J. Higman, CAPT M. Spooner, LCDR D. Weltch, J. Ruisi, COL (ret) E. Lockrow, B. Roth, and R. Garza.

 Details